scalatutorials/eranation.github.io/_posts/2013-07-18-getting-started-with-sbt.md

 7. Type `sbt run` to comple + run the project (Should print "Hi!" to the console)
 7. Type `sbt ~compile` to have the project continually compile when files change

+Or, [download](assets/files/scala-simple-sbt.zip) this project skeleton as a zip file

 ## Setup using giter8

 (All of the following have instructions for Windows / Mac / Linux)